 If you know of a good resource that is missing from our lists please let us know!

 Make your classes relevant and up to date.
 Find out what is happening NOW at the European Parliament's web TV channel.
+For example there's a weekly digest in two minutes giving an overview of the issues.

 Europe - what's it all about?